Take on the full 24hr challenge, either as a Solo, Team of 2, Team of 3-5 or a Team of 6-8 or….

 The Joust 24hr race, as the name suggests is run over a 24 hour period.
 Any lap which isn't concluded within the 24 hours won't be counted.
 The race is held at Top Barn Campsite WR6 6NH.
 The route is on private farmland as agreed with the owner and only available during the race, we therefore do not disclose a map of the course.

 Also on offer is a 50 Mile Challenge (J12) – A Race within a Race.
 You have 12 hours to complete the 50 miles.
 Once you have done the 50 miles your race has finished.
+Please only enter the J12 with the intention of completing 50 miles as that is the purpose of the challenge.
+If you are likely to do less than 50 miles please enter the J24 event, where completion of only a single lap is acceptable.

 Both the J24 and the J12 start at the same time - 10:00 on the Saturday.